ttm/mass/notes.md

     - 2nd movement: Walk
     - 3rd movement: triangle and square
     - 4th movement: the circle
+      - explore tremolos, vibratos, pan, DTI, IIT, doppler and HRTF
+      - oscilation of filter settings, noise bandwidth, proportion of each waveform in a wavetable synthesis routine
+      - oscilation of spectral components for inverse Fourier or wavelet transform
+      - dihedral groups with many elements (specially rotations)
+      - recalls 3rd movement on the end to bridge to 5th movement
     - 5th movement: peals, triangles, squares, circles and walks
     - 6th movement: spectra
       - Counterpoint of loudness: